dpla-attic/appfest/README.md

   * University of South Carolina : 128,000 records
 * [Minnesota Digital Library](http://reflections.mndigital.org/) : 134,000 records
 * [Digital Library of Georgia](http://dlg.galileo.usg.edu/) : 450,000 records

+Summarizations of the data along a few dimensions:

+* Number of records in the repository, by contributor : https://gist.github.com/4046494
+* Number of records in the repository, by collection: https://gist.github.com/4046626
+* All records with geolocation data (coordinates) : https://github.com/mistydemeo/geodata